Magistrates' court (England and Wales): Defence

 Defendants may choose to represent themselves, and usually do so in minor cases such as road traffic offences.
 However, defendants may be represented by a solicitor or a barrister.
 In most magistrates' courts there will be a duty solicitor available to advise and possibly to represent any defendant who does not have their own solicitor.

 Proceedings

 Proceedings in magistrates' courts are oral and open to the public – exceptions exist for the protection of victims (e.g. rape cases) and in youth courts.

-Bail, remand, summons
+Commencement of proceedings

 When defendants first appear before a magistrates' court, they will do so in one of three circumstances.
 They will either appear on bail having been charged with an offence and compelled to attend court under penalty; in response to a summons or requisition, which requires attendance but does not, in the first instance, carry any penalty for non-attendance; or in custody, having been refused bail by the police.
-Defendants on bail must first surrender to the custody of the court.
+Defendants on bail must first surrender to the custody of the court, which they will normally do by entering the dock.

 Whichever the circumstance, the first requirement is for defendants to identify themselves to the court.
 Once the court is satisfied as to the identity, it must consider the charges.